 Chelsea Handler, TV host, producer, comedienne, bestselling author.
-Dropped out of community college and moved to Los Angeles at the age of 19 to pursue a career as an actress.
+She dropped out of community college and moved to Los Angeles at the age of 19 to pursue a career as an actress.
 She waited tables for the first six years until she got a spot on the Girls Behaving Badly prank show.

 Taylor Handley, actor.
-Began acting as a teenager.
-Moved to Los Angeles after high school graduation to pursue acting full-time.
-Has not yet attended college.
+He began acting as a teenager.
+He moved to Los Angeles after high school graduation to pursue acting full-time.
+He has not yet attended college.

 Tom Hanks, Oscar-winning actor.
 He graduated from Chabot Community College in Hayward, California.
 He then attend CalState University but dropped out after about a year to work as an intern at the Great Lakes Theater Festival.

 William Hanna, cartoonist, Hanna-Barbera.
 He briefly attended college but dropped out at the beginning of the Great Depression.

 Sean Hannity, radio and TV talk show host.
-Spent three years in college, but when the money ran out, he dropped out of school and went into the construction business.
+He spent three years in college, but when the money ran out, he dropped out of school and went into the construction business.

 Beck Hansen, singer, songwriter, multi-instrumentalist.
-Dropped out of high school to pursue his musical career.
+He dropped out of high school to pursue his musical career.

 Matt Harding, game designer, world traveler, YouTube dancing viral star.
-Never attended college.
+He never attended college.
 As he notes in his bio (http://www.wherethehellismatt.com/about): Matt was a mediocre student and never went to college.
 When he got older, he was pleased to discover that no one cares.

 Check out his latest viral video below (with over 1.78 million views in 4 days).
 His YouTube channel has had over 80 million total views.